The Restructuring Review: Luxembourg

 Subject to the request's admissibility, the district court appoints a delegated judge to establish a report of the situation of the debtor.
 However, should the court consider that the procedure is hopeless, it may order the bankruptcy ex officio.
 If the court approves the composition proposal, it sets a date for a meeting of creditors.
 The debtor must deposit a sum to cover the costs to be incurred for the publication of the notice to attend the meeting of creditors.

 At the meeting of creditors, the delegated judge reports on the state of the affairs of the debtor and the debtor proposes an arrangement to its creditors.
 The composition can be approved only with the approval of the majority of the creditors (representing 75 per cent of the total claims accepted definitely or provisionally).
 Creditors whose claims are secured by a lien, pledge or mortgage are not entitled to vote with regard to their claims unless they waive their lien, pledge or mortgage.
 Following the meeting with creditors, the court convenes a hearing for the final approval of the arrangement.

 The judgment approving the composition (or not) is issued and, within three days, it is posted in the auditorium of the court and published in summary form in the designated newspapers.

 Once approved, all enforcement measures are temporarily suspended subject to financial collateral arrangements and set-off and netting arrangements (see Section II.iv).
-The arrangement is binding upon all creditors but applies only to liabilities incurred or commitments made before such arrangement.
+The arrangement is binding on all creditors but applies only to liabilities incurred or commitments made before such an arrangement.